The Oxford Gap Year

 Mature students taking ‘time out’ to undertake an academic or research project, with one-on-one tutor mentoring

-Oxford itself provides a rich opportunity for joining student clubs and societies and offers its unique student-centered backdrop.
+Oxford itself provides a rich opportunity for joining student clubs and societies and offers its unique student-centred backdrop.
 In addition, the academic life of the college is enhanced by a varied range of extra-curricular activities, including cultural and historical visits, activities, music and sports.

 Students join the Oxford Gap Year for courses of any length, though normally for one, two or three terms, selecting up to four subjects from a wide choice.
 The first and second subject choices should be from the Core Academic Subject list below; third or fourth from Core or Additional Academic Subject lists (see below).

 The emphasis throughout is to help develop academic maturity and self-reliance, with an interactive teaching style that encourages questioning and feedback.